andrei-pmbcn/faith/src/encounter/README.md

 `allItemTraits` - all traits belonging to items on the specified `side`

-If the `targetId` attribute has been set, the text content of the element is ignored.

-Note that irrespective of the text content, the target or holder list is still filtered by the `<target>` or `<holder>` element's attributes, so a `<holder side="opposing">creator</holder>` element will only find a holder if the creator of the `<holder>` element's parent entity is on the opposite side, which is highly unlikely to happen in any ruleset.
-Likewise, `<target side="1" active="true">allCharacters</target>` will only target all active characters on side 1.
-The `encounter` and `allEncounterTraits` text content ignore sides.
+Note that irrespective of the targetType, the target or holder list is still filtered by the other attributes of the `<target>` or `<holder>` element, so a `<holder side="opposing" targetType="creator"></holder>` element will only find a holder if the creator of the `<holder>` element's parent entity is on the opposite side, which is highly unlikely to happen in any ruleset.
+Likewise,
+`<target side="1" active="true" targetType="allCharacters"></target>` will
+only target all active characters on side 1.
+The `encounter` and `allEncounterTraits` target types ignore sides.

 ### Trait